grumat/diyperks-speaker-4way/Subtitles.md

 ### [Glueing all the Pieces Together ](https://youtu.be/XEspOD1NHr0?t=566)

-Once everything's successfully printed, build platforms one and two can be glued together, first utilizing a couple of H Clips, to make sure that they're nice and tight.
+Once everything's successfully printed, build platforms one and two can be glued together, first utilizing a couple of **H Clips**, to make sure that they're nice and tight.
 As you can see, the glue has a tendency to squeeze all over the place but it's easy enough to wipe away any excess.

-Now you'll have probably noticed that these pieces have many small discs on them.
+Now you'll have probably noticed that these pieces **have many small discs on them**.

 These are actually centering guides which line up with the subsequent pieces making them easy to position accurately.
 Here I'm adding the bottom part of the subwoofers chamber and if we flip it over we can see that there are four holes beneath it.
-These are for 2 mm diameter self-tapping screws, which allow us to clamp the pieces together.
+These are for **2 mm diameter self-tapping screws**, which allow us to clamp the pieces together.

 From here, the internal air guides can now be added starting with piece **A**.
-This just needs a thin bead of glue along the bottom as well as any vertical seams it touches.
-The guides help a lot in positioning it correctly, after which the screws take over.
+This just needs a **thin bead of glue along the bottom as well as any vertical seams** it touches.
+The guides help a lot in positioning it correctly, after which **the screws take over**.

-It's important to ensure adequate glue here for a tight seam, keeping in mind that any spillover can be easily wiped away.
+It's important to ensure adequate glue here for a tight seam, keeping in mind that **any spillover can be easily wiped away**.

 This process needs to be continued with all of the internal air guides, which completes the subwofer tuning Port, allowing us to move on to the midtone chamber.

 ### [Cable Wiring](https://youtu.be/XEspOD1NHr0?t=637)

 As you can see this is the only section that is carried over the hollow forming technique, as it's proven so effective for mid-tone use.
-For a nice strong length this final platform can get extra support from the subwoofer exit port, which as you can see has a wiring guide in its top half.
+For a nice strong length this final platform can get extra support from the subwoofer exit port, which as you can see **has a wiring guide in its top half**.

-There are a total of four pairs of wires that need to be rooted through this.
-A pair for the top chamber, A pair for the middle Chamber and two pairs for the lowest subwoofer chamber.
+There are **a total of four pairs of wires** that need to be rooted through this. **A pair for the top chamber**, **a pair for the middle Chamber** and **two pairs for the lowest subwoofer chamber**.
-The holes for these, of course, all need to be sealed up so that no air can pass through.
+The holes for these, of course, **all need to be sealed up so that no air can pass through**.

 ### [Setup of the Midtone Chamber](https://youtu.be/XEspOD1NHr0?t=670)

 With that done the hollow cavity below the midtone chamber can now be covered, ready for the PVA and plaster of Paris mix, in just a moment.

-But before we do that, we might as well add the chambers dampening materials at this stage, while we have easy access to it.
-Again this is just a layer of 15 mm thick automotive acoustic foam, followed by a folded layer of cotton towel and then some sheep's wool.
+But before we do that, we might as well **add the chambers dampening materials** at this stage, while we have easy access to it.
+Again this is just a layer of **15 mm thick automotive acoustic foam**, followed by a **folded layer of cotton towel** and then **some sheep's wool**.

 > If you can't find any sheep's wool by the way it's worth noting that loosened rock wall can also be used here, which is something that you can find in most hardware stores.

 ### [Closing the Speakers](https://youtu.be/XEspOD1NHr0?t=703)

-All this being done, means that we can finally cap the unit off with its top lids, as well as the brackets for the speakers themselves.
+All this being done, means that we can finally cap the unit off with **its top lids**, as well as the **brackets for the speakers** themselves.

 It's worth noting that these being separate is intentional, as it means that the design can be easily adapted to different speaker drivers.

 ### [Filling the Chamber](https://youtu.be/XEspOD1NHr0?t=718)

-So to finish things off it's time to make what will hopefully be our last batch of PVA and plaster of Paris.
+So to finish things off it's time to make what will hopefully be our last batch of **PVA and plaster of Paris**.

 > While plaster of Paris is generally safe, it does need to be respected as it can set quickly and generate some heat while doing so.
 Make sure you read the safety notes in the video's description before attempting to use it.

-The quantity required for our pour is **750 mL of water** that's already been mixed with PVA, at a ratio of about **10 to 20%**.
+The quantity required for our pour is **750 mL of water** that's already been **mixed with PVA**, at a **ratio of about 10 to 20%**.
 This can be followed with **1 kg** of plaster of Paris powder, which needs to be mixed in gradually.

 Once a smooth consistency has been achieved, it can be poured into the chamber at the back, which completely surrounds the midtone chamber with a solid 16 mm thick wall.